Income Tax Act 2007

 You could also call this:

-"What you paid for things you can't touch, like patents or designs, after 7 November 2013"
+"What you paid for things like patents that lose value over time"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.